380 AEW hosts Kingpin commemoration ceremony

-U.S. Air Force Lt.
-Col. Virnon Garrison, 727th Expeditionary Air Control Squadron, or “Kingpin,” commander, addresses the crowd during a Kingpin commemoration ceremony at Al Dhafra Air Base, United Arab Emirates, April 20, 2021.
-Kingpin is a tactical command and control unit that serves as the lead control and reporting center and directly provides the Combined Air Operations Center with a common air picture, enabling air operations across the U.S. Central Command area of responsibility.
+U.S. Air Force Col. Kristen Thompson, 380th Expeditionary Operations Group commander, addresses the crowd during a 727th Expeditionary Air Control Squadron, or “Kingpin,” commemoration ceremony at Al Dhafra Air Base, United Arab Emirates, April 20, 2021.
+The 727th EACS officially began full operations from Shaw Air Force Base, S.C., on April 20, 2021, after 10 years of operations at Al Dhafra.
 (U.S. Air Force photo by Staff Sgt.
 Zade Vadnais)

 |Date Taken: